 3. Place chocks at the front wheels and lift the rear of the vehicle with a chain hoist or floor jack.
-Place jack stands under the vehicle frame at the front spring mounts.
-This will allow the centerline of the drive clutch to drop below the frame I-beam for access to the bolt securing the drive clutch.
-See following WARN-ING.
+Place jack stands under the axle tubes to support the vehicle.
+This will allow the weight of the centerline of the drive clutch to drop below the frame I-beam for access to the bolt securing the drive clutch.
+See following WARNING.

-- · Lift only one end of the vehicle at a time.
+- Lift only one end of the vehicle at a time.
 Use a suitable lifting device (chain hoist or hydraulic floor jack) with 1000 lb.
 (454 kg) minimum lifting capacity.
 Do not use lifting device to hold vehicle in raised position.
 Use approved jack stands of proper weight capacity to support the vehicle and chock the wheels that remain on the floor.
 When not performing a test or service procedure that requires movement of the wheels, lock the brakes. - 4.
-Remove the drive clutch retaining bolt (17) and mounting washers (19) (Figure 17-5, Page 17-6).
-See also Figure 17-3, Page 17-4.
+Remove the drive clutch retaining bolts (17) and mounting washers (19) (Figure 17-5, Page 17-6) See also Figure 17-3, Page 17-4.
 See following NOTE.